Multi-nucleon structure and dynamics via quantum computing: Oracle designs

 We define the enumerate oracle $O_{\rm F}$ [Eq. \eqref{eq:O_F_prime}] that takes the input many-nucleon state $| \mathcal{F} \rangle $ and the index $i$ { (encoded in an ancilla register)}, and compute the quantities: 1) the output state $| \mathcal{F}_i' \rangle $; 2) the tags $P_i$ and $Q_i$ that marks the active SP states; 3) the function $y_i(\mathcal{F}, P_i, Q_i)$ that marks the possible error message in the construction.
 We construct the $O_{\rm F}$ as follows, where the procedures of the construction is shown in Fig. \ref{fig:OF}.

-\paragraph*{Step 1: Copy the input state.} Provided the input many-nucleon state $| \mathcal{F} \rangle $, we copy $| \mathcal{F} \rangle $ to a second register.
+\paragraph*{Step 1: Duplicate the input Fock state.} Provided the input many-nucleon state, we duplicate the Fock state $| \mathcal{F} \rangle $ to a second register.
 After a sequence of operations, the copy of $| \mathcal{F} \rangle $ will eventually produce the output state $ | \mathcal{F}_i' \rangle $ at the end of the implementation.
-Note that this copying of $| \mathcal{F} \rangle $ is allowed in quantum computing: it can be implemented, for example, via a sequence of qubitwise CNOTs from the register that takes the input $| \mathcal{F} \rangle $ to the second register that is initialized in the all-zero state.
+Note that duplicating a general quantum state in quantum computing is not possible.
+However, for the specific case of duplicating the Fock state $| \mathcal{F} \rangle $ (represented by a sequence of 0's and 1's), this operation can be performed.
+In our case [also in the case treated in Ref. \cite{Kirby:2021ajp}], this duplication can be implemented, for example, using a sequence of qubit-wise CNOT gates duplicating the input $| \mathcal{F} \rangle $ from the first register to the second register, which is initialized in the all-zero state.

 \paragraph*{Step 2: Identify the active SP states.} Based on the index $i$, we compute the tags of the active pairs of SP states, $P_i$ and $Q_i$, in the input and output many-nucleon state, respectively.
 This can be achieved by the iterations with the classically precomputed data table following the ideas in Refs. \cite{Kirby:2021ajp,RBabbush:2016}.
 After the iteration, we access the tags $P_i$ and $Q_i$ and store them in the corresponding qubit registers, which are initialized in the $|0\rangle $ states, as tag states $|P_i\rangle $ and $|Q_i \rangle $, respectively. { After we compute the tags $P_i$ and $Q_i$ via $i$, we also uncompute the ancilla register that encodes the index $i$ with the pair of tags $(P_i, Q_i)$.
 In the following steps (as well as the steps in the $O_{\rm H}$ oracles), it is sufficient to proceed with $(P_i, Q_i)$, which is uniquely determined by the index $i$.}